 The cost of your study will vary depending on the course level and duration, and whether you are an International or EU student.
 Separate fee structures apply for English language (ESOL) and IELTS programmes.
 Please see the links below for course costs for International and EU students.

 There may be other costs related to your studies too, such as exam fees, registration fees, cost of materials etc, so do keep this in mind when managing your money.

 There is a great tool to help you plan your budget at international student calculator.

 If we are able to offer you a place on a course, full information about how to make a payment will be included in our offer letter.

 We will ask you to pay a deposit to secure your place and we will not issue a CAS or a Short-Term Student Visa support letter until this deposit has been received.

 All remaining fees must be paid at or before enrolment.
 Students will not be formally enrolled in any course until fees for that year have been paid, in full.

-Remember, to comply with UK immigration law, all full-time Tier 4 Student Visa applicants must have at least £9,135 (£1,015 per month for nine months) in a bank account to meet maintenance requirements if you do not have an established presence in the UK.
+Remember, to comply with UK immigration law, all full-time Tier 4 Student Visa applicants must have at least £9,135 (£1,015 per month for nine months), in addition to your course fees, in a bank account to meet maintenance requirements if you do not have an established presence in the UK.
 Please note that you must be able to provide evidence that these funds are in a personal bank account in the name of the enrolling learner or in the name of their parent(s) or legal guardian(s).
 This account cannot be a business account or trust account.
 Refer to the Visas and Immigration section for more information.